How to Fix Error Too Many Redirects Issue in WordPress (ERR_TOO_MANY_REDIRECTS)

 # END WordPress

-Save your file, name it .htaccess., and upload it in the root folder of your website.
+Save the file as .htaccess and upload it to the root folder of your website.

 Too Many Redirects in WordPress: Better Safe Than Sorry!